Dry Needling

 In addition, classical acupuncture normally uses more than one needle in an area, which remain there for some time.
 Dry needling often works with one needle for the muscle that is treated.
 The treatment for each muscle is also very short.

-Dry needling is particularly suitable for long existing muscle problem, specifically when myofascial (myogenic = muscle and fascia = connective tissue) trigger points are present.
+Dry needling is particularly suitable for acute muscle aches and stiffness and long existing muscle problems, specifically when myofascial (myogenic = muscle and fascia = connective tissue) trigger points are present.
 These trigger points can be seen as a painful hardening or muscle knot.
 Often trigger points cause not only localised pain but also pain elsewhere in the body.

 The physiotherapist will identify trigger points as they can be the main cause of your symptoms.
 In addition to pain, a triggerpoint can also cause impaired movement, stiffness and reduced efficiency of the affected muscle.
 Sometimes, activating or deactivating a triggerpoint comes with reactions like sweating, dizziness, lightheadedness, blurred vision, or shivery cold hands.